Why should engineers read more fiction?

 And see if your familiar, just, and well ordered world doesn’t start to look a little different.

-My recommendation: Home Fire by Kamila Shamsee
+My recommendation is: Home Fire by Kamila Shamsee

 For girls, becoming women was inevitability; for boys, becoming men was ambition.